mathias/boot-sassc/README.md

 # boot-sassc

+Boot task to compile [SCSS](http://sass-lang.com/) stylesheets with the [sassc](http://libsass.org/#sassc) compiler.r

+Notes:

-Boot task to compile [Sass & SCSS](http://sass-lang.com/) stylesheets with the [sassc](http://libsass.org/#sassc) compiler.
-Note: You must install the `sassc` compiler to use this library!
+* You must install the `sassc` compiler to use this library!
+* The `sassc` executable only compiles SCSS syntax, not the indent-style Sass syntax!

-Provides the `sass` task, which compiles Sass/SCSS to CSS.
+Provides the `sass` task, which compiles SCSS to CSS.

 ## Usage